How to Properly Clean and Store Your Plunger

 Have Questions?

-If you're unsure the best way to unclog a toilet, or if your plunger is the right tool for the job or how to properly clean and store your plunger, our team can help.
-Simply give us a call today and one of our master plumbers will be happy to help.
+If you're unsure the best way to unclog a toilet or other drain like a clogged sink, or if you have questions about how to properly clean and store your plunger, our team can help.
+Simply give us a call today, our master plumbers are standing by.